 - Working alone is inexpensive, but if you have anyone on the payroll, you’ll need to consider their costs.

-- Marketing and advertising.
-Though some of the best marketing is free, you should still have a dedicated budget for marketing and advertising.
+- Though some of the best marketing is free, you should still have a dedicated budget for marketing and advertising.
 Start with a few hundred dollars a month to build initial interest.

 - Insurance is one of your most important business investments, but not all businesses require the same level of coverage.

-- Starting inventory.
-If you’re selling physical items, you should have some inventory to start.
+- If you’re selling physical items, you should have some inventory to start.
 Establishing those introductory lines could cost several hundred to several thousand dollars.

 - Don’t forget the first few months of utility costs, including water, electricity, and even internet.

 - It’s almost impossible to start a business without at least a few hours of consulting from lawyers and other experienced business professionals.
 Count on a few hundred to a few thousand extra dollars here.